 2018 World Monuments Watch

-Following the 1992 Cairo earthquake, and until the political uprising of 2011, the city’s historic core was the subject of hundreds of restoration projects that breathed new life to its historic architecture.
-Today, with tourism revenue considerably reduced, investment in cultural heritage in Egypt is limited, and foreign support, once a major contributor to regenerating the historic city, is now nearly non-existent.
-The Takiyyat Ibrahim al-Gulshani complex lies in various states of ruin, a victim of financial limitations, earthquakes, looting, and changing religious administrative structures.
-However, recent interest in its rehabilitation on behalf of local authorities signals a positive shift for the complex.
-With the site's inclusion on the 2018 World Monuments Watch, World Monuments Fund seeks to launch a dialogue about the restoration and future use of Takiyyat Ibrahim al-Gulshani as a case study for rehabilitating other sites of its type.
+Recent interest in its rehabilitation on behalf of local authorities signals a positive shift for the complex.
+With the site's inclusion on the 2018 World Monuments Watch, World Monuments Fund (WMF) seeks to launch a dialogue about the restoration and future use of Takiyyat Ibrahim al-Gulshani as a case study for rehabilitating other sites of its type.

-World Monuments Fund is supporting the initial research and documentation of the Takiyyat at Ibrahim al-Gulshani, thanks to an award from the Ambassadors Fund for Cultural Preservation.
-The first step in envisioning a viable future use for the site, the project team will review historic reports, studies, drawings, photographs, and archival information to more accurately assess the condition of the site.
-The project provides an opportunity for WMF to help the Ministry of Antiquities to improve documentation standards and define a conservation action plan for the complex, one that explores different possibilities for its adaptive reuse.
+WMF supported the initial research and documentation of Takiyyat al-Gulshani.
+As the first step in envisioning a viable future use for the site, the project team reviewed historic reports, studies, drawings, photographs, and archival information to more accurately assess its condition.
+Based on these initial activities, the project shifted to a series of scientific investigations that improved background knowledge, assessed structural circumstances, mapped conditions, and assembled a comprehensive set of architectural documentation.
+Together, these documents and associated trainings provide an opportunity for WMF to help MoTA define a conservation action plan for the complex, one that explores different possibilities for its adaptive reuse.

 Current Activities at Takityyat al-Gulshani